-- 7.2 Toxic materials that are kept in the science and design and technology areas are locked securely away, with access restricted to those staff requiring them. - 7.3 Emergency procedures for materials in science are covered by 'hazard cards'. - 7.4 Keys for secure areas are kept by the staff concerned.
-A register of key holders is to be kept in the secretary's office and reviewed regularly. - 7.5 Cleaning materials are the responsibility of the nominated cleaner, Mrs Jelfs any member of staff entering the cleaning cupboard must ensure that children are not allowed to enter and that the cupboard is securely locked on departure. - 7.6 Staff are aware of the dangers of solvent materials. - 7.7 All staff should consult the COSHH Regulations 1988 to establish whether they must carry out an assessment within the terms of these regulations.
-They should also be advised as a matter of routine should safety precautions needs to be followed and assessments understood.
+- 7.1 No toxic substances are used.
+All materials used are from a regulated company - 7.2 No toxic materials that are to be kept in the science and design and technology areas. - 7.3 Emergency procedures for materials in science are covered by 'hazard cards'. - 7.4 Keys for secure areas are kept by the staff concerned.
+A register of key holders is to be kept in the secretary's office and reviewed regularly. - 7.5 Cleaning materials are the responsibility of the nominated cleaner, any member of staff entering the cleaning cupboard must ensure that children are not allowed to enter and that the cupboard is securely locked on departure. - 7.6 Staff are aware of the dangers of solvent materials.

+7.7 All staff should consult the COSHH Regulations 1988 to establish whether they must carry out an assessment within the terms of these regulations.
+Staff should complete RA for activities